 PODC is a non-profit organisation with a voluntary management committee.
-PODC employs an Administration and Communications Officer and Project Manager, who are responsible for overseeing and implementing the organisation's services and plans.
-Committee office bearers are elected at our Annual General Meeting.
+PODC employs two staff members, who are responsible for overseeing and implementing the organisation's services and plans.
+Our Management Committee are elected at our Annual General Meeting.

 Our Management Committee

 Suzie is a mum of twin boys, Alec and Oliver, who were born at 32 weeks’ gestation and survivors of twin-to-twin transfusion.
 Upon being discharged, Ollie received a refer on his hearing test, before being diagnosed as profoundly deaf with complex auditory neurotherapy.
 He has bilateral cochlear implants since he was 3 years old and has been learning Auslan since birth, with fluency in Auslan and English.
 Suzie is passionate about mentoring families to gain confidence in advocating for themselves, with the philosophy that parents are the biggest experts on their children.
 She is passionate about making sure families voices are heard, particularly those who speak English as their second language.
 She has been a full-time member of the PODC committee for two years and also co-facilitates a Facebook group called ‘Little Auslaners’.